mpJunot/Epitrello/docs/API.md

 #### Register

 Create a new user account.
+An email verification link will be sent to the provided email address.

 ```graphql
 mutation Register($input: RegisterInput!) {